Newlands School is a British Curriculum school operated by well-known Beaconhouse Education which opened in Al Warqa in Autumn 2017.

 The school stated that it was pursuing British Schools Overseas Accreditation (BSO) whereby it would be inspected following the standards of the UK regulator OFSTED in conjunction with the KHDA inspection.
 We are not aware that BSO accreditation has been achieved.

-With no physical inspections by the DSIB teams after March 2020, Newlands, in common with all UAE private and public schools, participated in the Distance Learning Evaluation and received the second of three ratings - that of Partially Developed.
+With no physical inspections by the DSIB teams after March 2020 until September 2021, Newlands, in common with all UAE private and public schools, participated in the Distance Learning Evaluation and received the second of three ratings - that of Partially Developed.
 Read the report here.

-The KHDA inspection team found that the strengths of Newlands School were:
+Inspectors defined the strengths of Newlands School as:

 In terms of areas of improvement, the inspection team recommend that Newlands School should:

-If you would like to read the full inspection report - and we strongly recommend that you do so in order to read the reasons behind the ratings and the improvements that are required - you will find it here.
+If you would like to read the full inspection report - and we strongly recommend that you do so in order to understand the reasons behind the ratings and the improvements that are required - you will find it here.

 WhichSchoolAdvisor.com has received a reasonable number of responses from parents to our Survey, though it should be noted that respondents' children were solely in the FS and Primary sections - there were no respondents with children in the Secondary section.

-Overall, parents rated the school 3.3/5 - an approval rating of 66%.
-Close to 80% of parents were satisfied (67%) or partially satisfied (14%), leaving almost 1 in five parents dissatisfied with the level of academic achievement.
-However, well over 40% of parents believe that additional outside tuition is required for their children and a third of parents had considered moving their child from the school.
+Overall, parents rated the school 3.4/5 - an approval rating of 68%.
+Just over 80% of parents were satisfied (68%) or partially satisfied (14%), leaving almost 1 in five parents dissatisfied with the level of academic achievement.
+40% of parents believe that additional outside tuition is required for their children and a third of parents had considered moving their child from the school.

 Parents were largely satisfied with communication and disciplinary policy.
-67% of parents agreed that the fees they pay represent value for money, though 19% did not.
-And despite their reservations, 71% of parents would recommend Newlands to others, though 24% would not.
+68% of parents agreed that the fees they pay represent value for money, though 18% did not.
+Despite their reservations, 73% of parents would recommend Newlands to others, though 23% would not.

-If you are a parent, teacher or student at Newlands please share your experience with other potential members of your community by completing our survey.
+If you are a parent, teacher or student at Newlands please share your opinions and experience with other potential members of your community by completing our survey.

-However, the school clearly has a solid base from which to develop and the outcome of the first inspection indicates that Newlands is on the right track.
+However, the school clearly has a solid base from which to develop and the outcome of the second inspection indicates that Newlands is on the right track.
 No doubt the leadership team is working hard to ensure that the improvements required by the DSIB team are being implemented.
-With no physical inspections taking place in 2020-21, the school will surely welcome the return to the full inspection process, hopefully in 2021-22.

-At the fee level at which Newlands operates, parents can reasonably expect a solid, though no-frills, UK curriculum-based education which we would expect to show significant improvement under the current leadership.
+At the fee level at which Newlands operates, parents can reasonably expect a solid, though no-frills, UK curriculum-based education that is clearly showing significant improvement under the current leadership.

 The school charges an additional fee for learning resources (textbooks, stationery, online learning resources, assessments, library fee, and laboratory fee).
-The fee is 1,200 AED per student in FS 1 and 2, AED 1,750 per student in Years 1 to 6 and 2,000 AED per student in Year 7 to Year 11.
+The fee is 1,200 AED per student in FS 1 and FS 2, 1,750 AED per student in Years 1 to 6 and 2,000 AED per student in Year 7 to Year 11.
 The fee is due with the first payment for Tuition Fees.

 Newlands School is a Best of school, a ranking determined by parent surveys on the site.
 It can be found in the following Best of rankings: